 Coastal Microplastics

-The small fragmented plastic particles that are polluting the seas, rivers and lakes are called microplastics.
-Microplastics measure less than 5 millimeters, they are ingested by different animals thus entering the trophic chains, affecting their health and that of ecosystems.
-Because plastic does not degrade, these microplastics are floating in the water and reach the beaches and coasts, mixing with the sand and other organic material that accumulates there.
+Small fragmented plastic particles that pollute the sea, rivers, and lakes are known as microplastics.
+Microplastics measure less than 5 millimeters and are ingested by various animals, entering the food chain and affecting both their health and the health of entire ecosystems.
+Because plastic does not degrade, these particles remain in the environment, floating in the water and reaching beaches and coastlines, where they mix with sand and other organic material.

 How can you participate?

-The purpose of this project is to study and publicize the results to the public thereby providing fundamental information that serves to determine the scope of the problem and find solutions to it.
-For this, we need people who like nature and want to help us conserve it.
-If you are interested in participating in the study of coastal microplastics, contact us.
-We need volunteers committed to the conservation of the whole country.
+The purpose of this project is to study and share results with the public, providing essential information to help assess the scope of the problem and identify possible solutions.
+For this, we need people who love nature and want to help protect it.
+If you’re interested in contributing to the study of coastal microplastics, contact us.
+We’re looking for volunteers committed to conservation efforts across the country.

-We need information on those plastic parts that have a size between 1 mm and 25 mm.
-To do this, we use a simple scientific sampling protocol that you can carry out with your friends, colleagues and family.
-In order to be able to compare your data with that of other people in the world, we partner with the non-profit organization Just One Ocean, through its project “The Big Microplastic Survey”.
-This project collects information from around the world on the most frequent microplastics that are found in coastal areas of seas, lakes and rivers.
-In this way, using the same protocol, in addition to generating information that allows us to know what is happening with microplastics in Argentina, you will be providing information that is globally recognized, and thus promote comprehensive conservation on the planet.
+We focus on plastic fragments ranging in size from 1 mm to 25 mm.
+To study them, we use a simple scientific sampling protocol that you can carry out with friends, colleagues, or family members.
+In order to compare your data with that collected globally, we collaborate with the non-profit organization Just One Ocean through its project “The Big Microplastic Survey.”
+This global initiative gathers data on the most common types of microplastics found in coastal areas of seas, lakes, and rivers.
+By using the same protocol, you’ll not only help us understand what’s happening with microplastics in Argentina, but also contribute to globally recognized data that supports comprehensive conservation efforts around the world.

 This activity is supported by: